compliance-framework/configuration-service/README.md

 ### Using Docker Compose

 You can easily run `configuration-service` using Docker Compose.
-This will also start the required MongoDB and NATS services.
+This will also start the required MongoDB service.

 1. Clone the repository: